-Further, where we act as the general contractor, we will be responsible for the performance of the entire contract, including work assigned to subcontractors.
-Claims may be asserted against us for construction defects, personal injury or property damage caused by the subcontractors, and if successful these claims give rise to liability.
+Where we act as the general contractor, we are responsible for the performance of the entire contract, including work assigned to subcontractors.
+Claims may be asserted against us for construction defects, personal injury or property damage caused by the subcontractors, and if successful, these claims give rise to liability.
+We may not be indemnified against substantive claims, and even if we are, we may not be able to collect from the subcontracted party.
 Subcontractors are independent of the homebuilders that contract with them under normal management practices and the terms of trade contracts and subcontracts within the industry; however, if Canadian or U.S. regulatory agencies or courts reclassify the employees of sub-contractors as employees of homebuilders, homebuilders using subcontractors could be responsible for wage, hour and other employment-related liabilities of their subcontractors.

-Where we hire general contractors, if there are unforeseen events like the bankruptcy of, or an uninsured or under-insured loss claimed against, our general contractors, we will sometimes become responsible for the losses or other obligations of the general contractors.
+We will sometimes become responsible for the losses or other obligations of general contractors we hire if there are unforeseen events like their bankruptcy, or an uninsured or under-insured loss claimed against them.
 The costs of insuring against construction defect and product liability claims are high, and the amount of coverage offered by insurance companies may be limited.
 There can be no assurance that this coverage will not be further restricted and become more costly.
 If we are not able to obtain adequate insurance against these claims in the future, our business and results of operations will be adversely affected.

 Increasingly in recent years, individual and class action lawsuits have been filed against homebuilders asserting claims of personal injury and property damage caused by a variety of issues, including faulty materials and the presence of mold in residential dwellings.
 Furthermore, decreases in home values as a result of general economic conditions may result in an increase in both non-meritorious and meritorious construction defect claims, as well as claims based on marketing and sales practices.
 Our insurance may not cover all of the claims arising from such issues, or such coverage may become prohibitively expensive.
-If we are not able to obtain adequate insurance against these claims, we may experience litigation costs and losses that could reduce our net income.
-Even if we are successful in defending such claims, we may incur significant costs.
+If we are not able to obtain adequate insurance against these claims, we may experience significant litigation costs and losses that could reduce our net income, even if we successful in defending such claims.